olegnikitin/appcharge-test-node/README.md

         * Encrypted new order id
             * Use aes-256-cbc encryption algorithm

-4. The system should be ready to lunch with the user and offers set data injected into the chosen DB in the setup
+4. The system should be ready to launch with the user and offers set data injected into the chosen DB in the setup